Close

 I joined the Department of Global Health and Development as a Research Fellow in Health Economics in January 2015, after completing an MSc in Public Health at LSHTM.
 I also have a Masters in Applied Finance from Macquarie University and a BA in Political Science from The University of Western Australia.

-Prior to LSHTM, I worked for 13 years in corporate advisory and health finance in Australia, including as financial advisor to some of Australia's largest health and hospital infrastructure projects.
+Prior to LSHTM, I worked in health consulting in Australia, advising on large-scale health system reform and health infrastructure projects.

 Affiliations